-The Board of Directors currently consists of four members, of which four are men and the chairman is a woman.
+The Board of Directors currently consists of four members, of which three are men and the chairman is a woman.
 Therefore 25% which is in excess of the 15% target.
 There has thus been achieved an equitable gender distribution in the top management team.

-As the registered Executive Board at present only consists of one member, there is no target for the gender composition in the Executive Board.
+As the registered Executive Board at present consists of two members, there is no target for the gender composition in the Executive Board.